 Then we got into turkey-making mode!
 This turkey veggie platter was pretty simple to make and was complete in about 30 minutes.
-I think it would pair really well with hummus or a Greek yogurt dip, like my Southwestern Greek Yogurt Dip with Crudites.
+I think it would pair really well with hummus or a Greek yogurt dip, like my yogurt veggie dip.

 We served the patter alongside the other appetizers, and the veggies went really quickly—although no one wanted to eat the turkey's little olive eyes!